CryptoSoc/cryptosoc.github.io/_tutorials/neural-nets-2.md

 The lines represent the weights and the circles represent the activation functions.
 You can see that we can combine many of these layers together to create deep networks.
 Finally you can also see how the input and output can be any shape.

+In [the next tutorial](/tutorials/pytorch-basics), we learn how to use a popular machine learning framework called [PyTorch](https://pytorch.org/) to build and train neural networks.

 <div class="alert alert-block alert-info">
 <h5>Further Reading</h5>
 For more in depth explanations, see: